Say It Isn't So (Hall & Oates song): Reception

 Cash Box called it "a derivative and decidedly Motown-inflected outing" that is "more vital than nostalgic."

 Music videos

 There were two versions of the video.
 The first version was once aired on MTV as part of the duo's special titled The Greatest & The Latest.
-The second version, which was on heavy rotation during the channel's heyday, was filmed on location in New York City under the Brooklyn bridge at 3am.
+The second version, which was on heavy rotation during the channel's heyday, was filmed on location in New York City and depicted the band gathering under the Brooklyn Bridge at 3:00 a.m. to play the song.